bestwebsoft/user-role-wordpress-plugin/readme.txt

 * NEW : Css-style was added for Internet Explorer 10.

 == Upgrade Notice ==

+= V1.4.1 =
+Problem with Masonry in WordPress versions below 3.9 on the plugin settings page is fixed.

 = V1.4 =
 Repair roles and save roles functions were refactored.
 Small css and js bugs were fixed.
 Screenshots were remade.